ll-mt/Docs/Costco_2.99.134.md

 9. IT WILL FAIL AND AMBIT WILL CRASH

 ## 2. The Cause
-The error eludes to a themepack entited "calendarsfj.themepack" and within here a specific pack named "geopatterns_12x12.calendar"
+The error eludes to a themepack entitled "calendarsfj.themepack" and within here a specific pack named "geopatterns_12x12.calendar"

 Within this folder there is no about.yml, no nothing!